Best Women’s Hiking Shoes of 2025/26

 Looks aside, while hiking in Squamish, British Columbia, we crossed some particularly slippery river rocks, and found the Ultra Raptor had excellent grip, and the reinforced structure makes it capable of tackling rocky or steep trails.
 With a snug fit and beefy sole, this shoe is great for those who need precision and stability on challenging terrain.

-However, when it comes down to it, we still prefer the Spire for more technical, challenging trails, or the Scarpa Rush II, although these are a close contender.
+However, when it comes down to it, we still prefer the Spire for more technical, challenging trails, or the Scarpa Rush Trail GTX, although these are a close contender.

 Oboz Sawtooth II Low Waterproof